How to train a cat to use a cat door: Our vet's simple 4-step guide

 Otherwise, use pegs or robust sticky tape to secure it.
 Once she’s happy going through the open door, secure a piece of cloth over the gap.
 This will get her used to going through a door with a barrier, but it won’t be enough to frighten her if she touches it.
 Once your cat is really confident, put the door back in place.

-How long does it take for a cat to get used to a cat flap?
+How long does it take for a cat to use a cat door?

 This is a slightly ‘how long is a piece of string’ question, as it depends on your cat’s age, experience and personality.
 Older, bolder and more curious kitties will learn in a couple of hours.